 There are also several things you can do to help out your movers.
 As they go about your house packing everything up and making trips from your home to the truck, here are some things you can do:

 - Have cash for tips.
 While tipping is not necessarily expected in the moving industry, it is a generous way to show appreciation for a job well-done.
-Full-service movers take care of every aspect of your move for you, so you may want to express your gratitude accordingly.
+Full service movers take care of every aspect of your move for you, so you may want to express your gratitude accordingly.
 The size of your move and the number of movers will determine the size of your tip, but there is no set amount expected.

-Prior to leaving, make sure that the movers have your correct new address (though they should already have this, double-checking with them can never hurt).
+Prior to leaving, make sure that the movers have your correct new address -- double checking with them can never hurt.
 Also, provide them with your cell phone number, so they can keep in touch and let you know if they encounter any problems or delays.

 You responsibilities at your new home during the move in

 Upon reaching your new home, your responsibilities will be letting the movers do their jobs while staying close enough in case of any questions or issues.

 As the movers bring everything into your home, let them know where you want your large furniture pieces to go.
 They can work more efficiently if they know where to put everything.

 Although the movers do all the grunt work during a full service move, you will have plenty of things to do yourself.
 By following these tips, you can help keep things running smoothly on your moving day.